 With GATK workflows, the entity types are preset for you, and you just need to make sure you know which data type is expected for the input.
 One easy way to check this is by navigating to the Workflows tab in your Terra account, clicking on a given workflow and using the tabs at the bottom of the page to look at the inputs and outputs for this workflow:

 You can see under the column labeled "Type" that this particular workflow expects an array of files.
-This example is taken from our Optimus pipeline featured workspace which expects an array due to its experimental design.
+This example is taken from our Optimus pipeline featured workspace, which expects an array because of its experimental design.
 If you wanted to run this workflow on single files rather than an array, you would need to modify the WDL script and re-upload the modified version.
 If you have done this correctly, the value in the "type" column would change to File.

 Another difference between flat and nested entity types is in their syntax.
 If you go to the workflows tab, select a workflow, click on Inputs and scroll through its expected inputs, you can see the entity type under the Type column, and the syntax for handling that type under the Attributes column: